deepmodeling/community/votes/Add community project phase_vote.md

   - Testing process
 - Outline the composition of the current developers (developers should come from at least two or more different organizations).
 - Provide an overview of the current user base (Mature projects should have 500 or more external users).
-Based on this information, initiate a vote among the community TOC members, following the "lazy consensus" mechanism.
+The voting rule follows the "lazy consensus" mechanism.